Career Service

 What to expect:

-Together, we'll take a look at a real CV (from the group or a sample CV) and offer tips on formatting and design.
+Together, we'll take a look at a sample CV and offer tips on content, formatting and design.
+Afterwards, you can ask individual questions.

 Tip:

-You can register via our registration form to receive a reminder with the access details for the event.
+Make sure to register in advance via our registration form to receive a reminder with the access details for the event.
 The Zoom access details will also be published on the website on the day of the event.

 03.07.
 Job Interview Training with AI & VR